Deleranax/tpm/README.md

    git clone https://github.com/me/my-repository.git
    ```

-4. Set up the TPM repository.
+4. Set up the CCPM repository.
 The name specified in the command is just a display name, which means that you are not
 required to comply with the naming conventions.
 You can add maintainers with `-m` and companion repositories with
 `-c`.
    ```bash
    cctpm init "My repository" -m "Maintainer" -c "me/my-other-repository"
    ```
 > [!NOTE]
-> The effective name of a GitHub-hosted TPM repository is *GitHub username*/*repository name*.
+> The effective name of a GitHub-hosted CCPM repository is *GitHub username*/*repository name*.
 The "name" as specified
 > in the manifest will only be used when the repository is hosted outside GitHub.

 > [!TIP]